AlexCeleste/bOGL-2/Docs/Animation.md

 2. `Include "bOGL-Addons/Animation.bb"` at the top of your main project file (after `MeshLoader` is clearest).
 3. Call the initialization function (`InitAnimationAddon`) in your initialization block.
 This should happen before you do anything else with the 3D engine.
 4. Add a call to `UpdateAnimations` in your main loop, before the main call to `RenderWorld`.
 Just before `UpdateBonedMeshes` is best.
-5. After any major entity deletion events, add a call to `ANIM_ClearUnused` to tidy up any hanging `Animation` data (you don't need to do this for each entity, just once after several of them).

 That's all you need to do to support loading animated meshes in your 3D project!
 Now add some `LoadMesh` and `Animate` calls and get some living characters into your game!